Shravanirakshe/hackNYU/README.md

 The patient folder is a Django app that generates the QR code embedded with all the necessary health insurance details.

+The healthcare folder is a Flask app that reads the QR code via the webcam and displays all the necessary health insurance details.

 ![Screenshot](screenshots/Screen Shot 2023-02-19 at 12.45.09 AM.png)